kailinwei/using-OBS/index.md

 ## Prerequisites ##

-To follow these introduction, you will need :
+To follow these introduction, you will need:

 * Mac Operating System 10.13 or later versions
 * Streaming site account (Twitch or Youtube)